Los Angeles police have arrested 2,700 since protests began

 LOS ANGELES (AP) - Los Angeles police have arrested more than 2,700 people since protests began last week, a total believed the largest of any American city.

-Chief Michael Moore provided the figure Tuesday to the Police Commission, a civilian oversight board.
+Police Chief Michel Moore provided the figure Tuesday to the Police Commission, a civilian oversight board.
 He said about 2,500 of the arrests were for failure to disperse or curfew violations.
 The rest were for crimes including burglary, assaults on police officers and other violence.

-On Monday alone, more than 1,000 were arrested, a one-day total that far surpasses all the arrests in virtually every city since the protests began.
+On Monday alone, more than 1,000 people were arrested, a one-day total that far surpasses all the arrests in virtually every city since the protests began.
 New York City’s total on Monday was about 700.

 The Los Angeles County curfew was extended to a fourth night Tuesday.
 Authorities credit it and the arrival of more than 1,000 National Guard troops with significantly reducing vandalism and thefts at businesses.